 — RCTV.net (@RCTVenlinea) November 26, 2016

 Besides a couple of dictators or terrorists in the Middle East, I don’t remember the last time I saw people celebrating in the streets the death of a personality.
-The mere idea of the celebration of death evokes behaviours in pre-hispanic cultures.
+The mere idea of the celebration of death evokes prehistoric behaviors.

 And as diametrically opposed their life philosophy is, Gary and Fidel have two or three of things in common: